imranhasan22/handbook_imran/database/mongodb.md

 NoSQL databases are flexible in terms of structure.
 There is no fixed schema, which means you can insert data without a predefined structure.

+It is known for its ability to scale horizontally through sharding and supports a rich querying language for various use cases, including real-time analytics, content management, and catalog applications.

 ## Common Types of NoSQL Databases:
 - Document-based Databases
 - Key-Value Databases